Link velocity refers to the rate at which your website is obtaining or losing backlinks.

 What is Link Velocity?

-Link velocity is a metric measuring how quickly your site is getting or losing links.
+Link velocity is a metric measuring how quickly your site is getting or losing backlinks over time.

 How to Check Link Velocity?